abrilcf/mednerf/README.markdown

 ## Generate DRR images from CT scans
 To generate xrays images (.png) at different angles from CT scans use the script `generate_drr.py` under the folder `data/`.
 To run it you need to install the [Plastimatch's build](http://plastimatch.org/).
 Version 1.9.3 was used.

+An updated version of the script has been added (generate_drr_multiple_dirs.py).
+Use this script to automatically generate the set of DRRs when you have a global folder with multiple folders containing CT scans.
+The files do not necessarily need to be in the immediate subfolder.
+You only need to assign the path location of the global folder and the global folder to save the set of DRRs.

 ### Overview of input arguments
 Replace the following variables within the file: